Key Takeaways

 According to Cannabis Business Times, ODA data reveals that in 2020, there were 195 growers in Ohio licensed to plant 2,607 acres.
 However, hemp was grown on only 550 acres as stated by the Ohio Farm Bureau.
 In 2021, 179 licenses were awarded to cultivate hemp; 272 acres were planted and around 180 were harvested while in 2022, only 105 acres were planted and 71 acres were harvested according to the National Hemp Report.
 In 2023, both numbers rose with 170 acres planted and 120 acres harvested.

 A 2023 economic impact report on the U.S. cannabinoid industry from Whitney Economics estimated that Ohio’s hemp-derived cannabinoid market could be worth nearly $705 million with around 8,157 jobs in the industry.
+It is estimated that there are around 6,000 businesses operating in Ohio’s hemp supply chain.

 Ohio Hemp Industry Infographics